 1.5.
 This Safety Guide covers the concept of OLCs, their content as applicable to land based stationary power plants with thermal neutron reactors, and the responsibilities of the operating organization regarding their establishment, modification, compliance and documentation.
 The OPs to support the implementation of the OLCs and to ensure their observance are also within the scope of this Safety Guide.
-The particular aspects of the procedures for maintenance, surveillance, inservice inspection, radiation protection and other safety related activities in connection with the safe operation of nuclear power plants or on site emergency preparedness and response are outside the scope of this Safety Guide but can be found in Ref.
-Maintenance, Surveillance and In-service Inspection in Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-2.6 [2], Ref.
-Conduct of Operation at Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-2.14 [12] and Ref.
-Radiation Protection and Safety of Radiation Sources: International Basic Safety Standard, IAEA General Safety Requirement Part 3 No GSR Part 3 [17].
+The particular aspects of the procedures for maintenance, surveillance, in-service inspection and other safety related activities in connection with the safe operation of nuclear power plants are outside the scope of this Safety Guide but can be found in other IAEA Safety Guides (see, for example, Refs [2] and [3]).